Chisom83/Global_Store_TechrityProject/README.md

-Discount shows to be the issue though their discount is not the highest across others cities but is seen that city with discount above the country avg discount 0.
-16 generate little or no profit at all  which this city fall in.
-Further analysis shows that the goods with little discount or no discount have little or no profit value  and a high order of goods with high profit is seen in this city.
-In discount a key factor affecting this goods.

-5. Which product subcategory has the highest average profit in Australia?
-Picture of the charts
-I used a blue colour to show the difference between the highest subcategory and others.
-Insight: Applicance genrate the highest profit in Australia across all products sold it still top the market in Australia by generating the highest avg profit.
-It is been patronize more and has profit.

-Measure used if any

 Recommendation
 To increase profits in most countries discount should be removed for a trial of three months and see if it will affect the store positively or negatively.
 In country like Nigeria Which they have already developed a strong market presence removing discount will help covert the customer and high volume in profit.
 In city, state and country not performing well  discount removals should be looked into.